maplant/mgf/README.md

 MGF is a collision detection and physics library for use in 3D video games.

+MGF is intended to very light weight and uses cgmath as a math backend.

 The library provides various features such as:

 - structures to define shapes: `Ray`, `Segment`, `AABB`, `Rectangle`, `Triangle`, `Sphere`, `Capsule`